AryanRai/smartlights/README.md

 # SmartLights Documentation

 SmartLights is a DIY smart lighting system using NodeMCU (ESP8266), Blynk for mobile app integration, and capacitive touch sensors (TTP223) to control relay-based lighting.
 The system offers local and remote control of up to 4 lights, with optional extension to 8 channels.
+This also integrates with openHAB, a free Home Assitant alternative to work with Google Home, Alexa and Home Kit

 ## Table of Contents